DocSpring/docspring-go/docs/SubmissionDataRequestEvent.md

 ### NewSubmissionDataRequestEvent

-`func NewSubmissionDataRequestEvent(id NullableString, submissionId NullableString, submissionDataRequestId NullableString, eventType string, messageType string, messageRecipient NullableString, occurredAt NullableString, ) *SubmissionDataRequestEvent`
+`func NewSubmissionDataRequestEvent(id NullableString, submissionId NullableString, submissionDataRequestId NullableString, eventType string, messageType NullableString, messageRecipient NullableString, occurredAt NullableString, ) *SubmissionDataRequestEvent`

 NewSubmissionDataRequestEvent instantiates a new SubmissionDataRequestEvent object This constructor will assign default values to properties that have it defined,